Go Back Up

 What are the real costs of employee turnover?

-Losing an employee comes at a price, especially for small businesses.
+Losing an employee comes at a price, especially for small business owners.
 High employee turnover can lower employee morale, which damages employee culture.

 Since you'll be down a team member, other employees must pick up the slack.
 This leads to increased workloads for your remaining employees.
 This can decrease overall productivity and lead to employee burnout.